h4ck3rm1k3/db-docs/index.md

 ```

 `upper.io/db` is not and ORM, and thus it does not impose any hard restrictions
-on data structures nor automatic table creation, index creation or additional
+on data structures nor automatic table creation, indexing or additional magic,
-magic, so having a good understanding of the database you're working on is
+so having a good understanding of the database you're working on is required.
-required.

 This is the documentation site, you may also find useful information in the
 [source code repository][7] at [github][7].